maddevsio/truffle-patched-with-analyze/packages/truffle-plus-analyze/README.md

 those contracts to the network, and run their associated unit tests.

 Additionally you can run `truffle+analyze analyze` to run the Mythril Platform to perform analyses.
-Some credential however need to be set.
+Some credentials however need to be set.
 That process is described elsewhere.

 Truffle comes bundled with a local development blockchain server that